Ana-Niko-byte/moment/README.md

 Below is a simple ERD for `moment`'s models.

 ![Moment ERD]()

+#### The Charity Model
+Fields: name, slug, description, entry_donation, category, image

+- `name` : _CharField_ - represents the name of the charity.
+Max length of 150 characters.
+Must be unique.
+- `slug` : _SlugField_ - slugified `name` field.
+Max length of 150 characters.
+Must be unique.
+- `description ` : _TextField_ - represents the charity aims and objectives.
+Max length of 300 characters.
+- `entry_donation` : _DecimalField_ - represents the minimum donation amount for users to enter the charity's community.
+Validations:
+  - Two decimal places.
+  - Must have a minimum value of €0.01.
+  - Maximum number of digits is 5.
+  - Contains help text.
+- `category` : _CharField_ - represents the category to which the charity belongs.
+Pre-defined selection field, max length of 25 characters, with a default value of 'Other'.
+- `image` : _CloudinaryField_ - charity banner image stored on [Cloudinary](https://cloudinary.com/)

 ## Views & Templates
 ## Scope of Application
 ## Aesthetics